 Next up was De Smidse – the former forge for the brewery – which now houses a contemporary dining space with an award-winning Italian restaurant, a bakery and a concept store where you bring your own containers to be refilled with local produce.

-9. DISCOVER MASTERPIECES INSIDE ST PETER’S CHURCH
+9. SEE THE MASTERPIECES IN ST PETER’S CHURCH

 St Peter’s Church occupies prime real estate on Grote Markt.